Who is the Top Investor In Medtronic plc (MDT)?

 The top institutional shareholder in the company is Vanguard Group, Inc. (The) with over 111.29 million shares valued at $13.04 billion.
 The investor’s holdings represent 8.26% of the MDT Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Blackrock Inc. with 107.11 million shares valued at $12.55 billion to account for 7.95% of the shares outstanding.
 The other top investors are State Street Corporation which holds 55.93 million shares representing 4.15% and valued at over $6.55 billion, while Massachusetts Financial Services Co. holds 3.74% of the shares totaling 50.41 million with a market value of $5.91 billion.

-Medtronic plc (NYSE: MDT) is -1.01% lower on its value in year-to-date trading and has touched a low of $76.56 and a high of $120.53 in the current 52-week trading range.
-The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
-Why not look at analysts view on what the future holds for the stock.
-The MDT stock was last observed hovering at around $115.03 in the last trading session, with the day’s gains setting it 0.93% off its average median price target of $135.00 for the next 12 months.
-It is also 22.69% off the consensus price target high of $150.00 offered by 26 analysts, but current levels are 6.48% higher than the price target low of $124.00 for the same period.
+Medtronic plc (NYSE: MDT) is 1.72% higher on its value in year-to-date trading and has touched a low of $81.33 and a high of $120.53 in the current 52-week trading range.
+The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
+Here’s what analysts think will happen to its price in the coming time.
+The MDT stock was last observed hovering at around $118.56 in the last trading session, with the day’s gains setting it 0.6% off its average median price target of $135.00 for the next 12 months.
+It is also 20.56% off the consensus price target high of $150.00 offered by 26 analysts, but current levels are 3.9% higher than the price target low of $124.00 for the same period.

-The stock witnessed a -1.73% loss in the last 1 month and extending the period to 3 months gives it a 1.32%, and is -2.19% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.88% over the week and 1.77% over the month.
+The stock witnessed a 1.87% loss in the last 1 month and extending the period to 3 months gives it a 4.50%, and is 1.99% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.05% over the week and 1.84% over the month.

 Medtronic plc (MDT) Analyst Forecasts